siddharthvp/mwn/README.md

 #### Direct calls

 #### request(query)
 Directly query the API.
 See [mw:API](https://www.mediawiki.org/wiki/API:Main_page) for options.
-You can create and test your queries in the [API sandbox](https://www.mediawiki.org/wiki/Special:ApiSandbox).
+You can create and test your queries in the [`API sandbox`](https://www.mediawiki.org/wiki/Special:ApiSandbox).
+Be sure to set formatversion: 2 in the options for format=json!

 Example: get all images used on the article Foo
 ```js
 bot.request({